selfrefactor/rambdax/README.md

 > composeAsync(...fns: Array<Function|Async>)(startValue: any): Promise

-Asyncronous version of `R.compose`.

-Note that you should wrap the block with this function with `try/catch` in order to handle possible errors.
+It is same as `R.compose` but with support for asynchronous functions.

-Also functions that returns `Promise` will be handled as regular function not asynchronous.
-Such example is `const foo = input => new Promise(...)`.
+Note that it doesn't work with promises or function retunring promises such as `const foo = input => new Promise(...)`.

 ```
 const fn = async x => {